 Locals, tourists and backpackers in Sydney flock to Chinatown for shopping, eating and entertainment.
 Famous for both food and shopping with market stalls in abundance including fresh produce.
-Now, I'm no expert but I reckon Sydney would be up there with the best Chinatowns in the world.

 Here's our list of Things to do in Chinatown Sydney.

 Although not the most glamorous place to shop in the markets, it is full of bargains including clothing, shoes, games, technology, jewellery, beauty products and the list goes on.
 Don't forget to have fun bartering with the stallholders, you may be able to get a cheaper deal with them.

 On the upper levels of Market City you will discover a wide range of shops, designer outlets and a food hall.
 There is also an IGA supermarket.
 Market City is also home to The Eight, a modern Chinese restaurant offering an authentic modern Chinese dining experience and a variety of Chinese delicacies.

 The fresh produce stalls at Paddy's Market offer a range of fruit and vegetables as well as flowers.
 Paddy's has over150 years of supplying Sydney with the largest and freshest range of fruit and vegetables.

 Paddy’s is great value and is the best way to shop for the freshest fruit and vegetables for the week.

 Paddy's is open Wednesday - Sunday 10.00 am to 6.00 pm.

 If you love Asian food then go no further than Chinatown.
 A walk up Dixon Street will make choosing a restaurant really hard because there are so many.
 Walking through the laneways of Chinatown can be a bit overwhelming if you are not a local and it's not just the hoards of people.
 There are neon lights, noise and the hustlers at the restaurants trying to entice you to try their cuisine.